pierreyoda/newstackwhodis/src/routes/blog/hncli-architecture/+page.svelte.md

 # An Hacker News Terminal UI in Rust: concept, architecture and the road to release

-// TODO: split in two articles
+// TODO: split in at least two articles

 ## Context

-[Hacker News](https://news.ycombinator.com/) is a famous social network mostly aimed at engineers and entrepreneurs alike, ran by [Y Combinator](https://www.ycombinator.com/) which, for those unaware, helped launched companies like Stripe, AirBNB or what became known as Twitch in other famous examples.
+[Hacker News](https://news.ycombinator.com/) is a famous social network mostly aimed at engineers and entrepreneurs alike, ran by [Y Combinator](https://www.ycombinator.com/) which, for those unaware, helped launch companies like **Stripe**, **AirBNB** or what became known as **Twitch** in other famous examples.
 Both were created by the famous Paul Graham.

 A Terminal UI is basically an interactive UI that runs directly in your terminal.
 You may be aware of [htop](https://htop.dev/), a famous process viewer.
 To go into more detail, many of such applications use the [ncurses](https://invisible-island.net/ncurses/) library under the hood which allows to implement incredibly powerful or beautiful features. ncurses is written in C but has bindings available in many languages, like Python or Javascript, and more recently both Rust and Go.

+// TODO: use spotify screenshot

 ## Motivation